JBrinco/Chromapy/README.md

 Will give you a partial least squares biplot for 3 response variables, with the loadings scaled to 10x (to fit the biplot) and an output file called `TEST.png`.

-***ATENTION: the PLS.py and PCA.py scripts are not finnished and some options have not been implemented!
+***ATENTION: the PLS.py and PCA.py scripts are not finished and some options have not been implemented!
 I'll get around to it someday (I hope).***

 ## Multivariate Analysis <a name="multivariate"></a>